 The inflorescence is a slender flowering stalk, rising from a leaf axil, carrying usually only one bud.
 These can occur at several places along the stem.

 Each flower has a funnel shaped white corolla (can be pinkish or with a pink tinge as photo below shows), formed by 5 united shallow lobes.
-The lobe edges are a bit ragged and flare outward making the open flower 2-1/2 to 3 inches wide and 1-1/2- to 2-3/4 inches long.
+The lobe edges are a bit ragged and flare outward making the open flower a trumpet shape, 2-1/2 to 3 inches wide and 1-1/2- to 2-3/4 inches long.
 The inside base of the corolla has a yellow throat and deep inside are the 5 stamens and the pistil with a divided white style.
 The stamens are tightly appressed around the style.
-Outside the calyx has 5 sepals of about equal size and with 2 large green bracts at the base of the calyx that hide the sepals and sort of form a cup.
+The calyx at the base of the flower is much smaller, has 5 sepals of about equal size; there are 2 large green bracts at the base of the calyx that hide the sepals from two sides and sort of form a cup.
 This is a distinguishing characteristic of the genus.

 Seeds are brown and ovate shape about 5 mm across.

 Habitat: You will find Hedge Bindweed in moist to slightly dry meadows and disturbed places.
 It grows from a rhizome and fibrous roots and prefers full sun.
 Long tongued bees are the primarily pollinators.
 The flowers close during dull weather, but not for a shower.